id-root/sqli-hunter/README.md

 </p>

-# RustSQLi-Phantom-Ops (SQLi Hunter)
+# SQLi Hunter

-**RustSQLi-Phantom-Ops** is a high-performance, asynchronous SQL Injection vulnerability scanner written in Rust.
+This  is a high-performance, asynchronous SQL Injection vulnerability scanner written in Rust.
 It is designed for advanced discovery, evasion, and exploitation of SQL injection flaws in modern web applications.

 It features a "Hunter-Gatherer" architecture when paired with its companion tool, [Spectre](https://github.com/id-root/spectre).